Law enforcement in India: Income Tax Department

 The Income Tax Department (ITD) is India's premier financial agency, responsible for a wide variety of financial and fiscal matters.
 The department is controlled by the Department of Revenue in the Ministry of Finance, headed by a minister who reports directly to the prime minister.
 The Central Board of Direct Taxes (CBDT) is also part of the Department of Revenue.
 It provides input for policy and planning of direct taxes, and is responsible for the administration of direct-tax laws through the Income Tax Department.
 The CBDT operates in accordance with the Central Board of Revenue Act, 1963.
 The board members, in their ex officio capacity, are also a division of the ministry dealing with matters relating to the levy and collection of taxes, tax evasion and revenue intelligence.
 It is India's official Financial Action Task Force on Money Laundering (FATF) unit.
 The Income Tax Department draws its staff from Indian Revenue Service officers nationwide, and is responsible for the investigation of economic crimes and tax evasion.
 Some special agents and agents can carry firearms.

 The Directorate of Criminal Investigation (DCI) is headed by the Director General of Intelligence (Income Tax), which was created to address cross-border black money.
 The DCI conducts unobtrusive investigations of "persons and transactions suspected to be involved in criminal activities having cross-border, inter-state or international ramifications, that pose a threat to national security and are punishable under the direct tax laws."

 Commissioners of the ITD's intelligence directorate posted in cities such as Delhi, Chandigarh, Jaipur, Ahmedabad, Mumbai, Chennai, Kolkata, and Lucknow will also conduct criminal investigations for the DCI.
 The ITD's intelligence wing oversees the Central Information Branch (CIB), which has a repository of data on taxpayers' financial transactions.

 Directorate of Revenue Intelligence

 The Directorate of Revenue Intelligence (DRI) is an intelligence-based organization responsible for the coordination of India's anti-smuggling efforts.
 Officers are drawn from the Indian Revenue Service and Group B of the Central Board of Indirect Taxes and Customs.

 Central Economic Intelligence Bureau

 The Central Economic Intelligence Bureau (CEIB) is the intelligence agency responsible for gathering information and monitoring the economic and financial sectors for economic offenses and warfare.

-Directorate General of Central Excise Intelligence
+Directorate General of GST Intelligence

-The Directorate General of Central Excise Intelligence (DGCEI), formerly known as the Directorate General of Anti-Evasion, is an intelligence-based organization responsible for tax-evasion cases related to central excise duty and service tax.
-Officers are drawn from the Indian Revenue Service and Group B of the Central Board of Excise and Customs.
+The Directorate General of GST Intelligence (DGGI), formerly the Directorate General of Central Excise Intelligence (DGCEI), is an intelligence-based organization responsible for tax evasion cases related to central excise duty and Goods and Service Tax (GST).
+Officers are drawn from the Indian Revenue Service and Group B of the Central Board of Indirect Taxes and Customs.